Welcome

 • We are a bunch of hobbyists containing of aviation enthusiasts, ham radio operators, ...

-• We are interestet in everyting moving no matter if it is planes, ships, trains or satelites
+• We are interested in everything moving no matter if it is planes, ships, trains or satellites

-• We build our own aircraft and ship tracking network
+• We build our own aircraft, ship and radiosonde tracking network

 About our network